-- 18.1 DDOs shall post the following emergency telephone numbers in close proximity to all phones used by staff. - 18.1.1 The telephone numbers of the local fire, police department, and ambulance service (if not served by a 911 emergency services); and - The telephone number of the DDO's executive director, primary care physician and additional persons to be contacted in the event of an emergency. - 18.2 If a Participant regularly accesses the community independently, the DDO must provide the Participant with information about appropriate steps to take in an emergency, such as emergency contact telephone numbers, contacting police or fire personnel, or other strategies to obtain assistance. - 18.3 The DDO shall develop, maintain, update, and implement a written Emergency Management Plan for the protection of all Participants in the event of an emergency or disaster. - 18.3.1 The Emergency Management Plan shall: - i) Be practiced annually at a minimum.
-The Emergency
+- 18.1 DDOs shall post the following emergency telephone numbers in close proximity to all phones used by staff. - 18.1.1 The telephone numbers of the local fire, police department, and ambulance service (if not served by a 911 emergency services); and - 18.1.2 The telephone number of the DDO's executive director, primary care physician and additional persons to be contacted in the event of an emergency. - 18.2 If a Participant regularly accesses the community independently, the DDO must provide the Participant with information about appropriate steps to take in an emergency, such as emergency contact telephone numbers, contacting police or fire personnel, or other strategies to obtain assistance. - 18.3 The DDO shall develop, maintain, update, and implement a written Emergency Management Plan for the protection of all Participants in the event of an emergency or disaster.

-Management Plan practice may consist of a walk-through of the duties or a discussion exercise dealing with a hypothetical event, commonly known as a tabletop exercise. - ii) Consider the needs of the Participants being served and address all natural and man-made events identified as a significant risk for the facility where a licensed service is provided, (i.e.- terrorist attack, a pandemic or an earthquake, etc.). - iii) Include provisions and sufficient supplies, such as sanitation supplies, to shelter in place, when unable to relocate, for a minimum of three (3) days under the following conditions: - a) Extended utility outage; - b) No running water;
+18.3.1 The Emergency Management Plan shall:

-e) Inability to replace food or supplies; and
+- i) Be practiced annually at a minimum.
+The Emergency Management Plan practice may consist of a walk-through of the duties or a discussion exercise dealing with a hypothetical event, commonly known as a tabletop exercise. - ii) Consider the needs of the Participants being served and address all natural and man-made events identified as a significant risk for the facility where a licensed service is provided, (i.e.- terrorist attack, a pandemic or an earthquake, etc.). - iii) Include provisions and sufficient supplies, such as sanitation supplies, to shelter in place, when unable to relocate, for a minimum of three (3) days under the following conditions: - a) Extended utility outage; - b) No running water; - c) Inability to replace food or supplies; and

-- d) Staff unable to report as scheduled. - iv) Include provisions for evacuation and relocation that identify: - a) The duties of staff during the evacuation, transporting, and housing of Participants including instructions to staff to notify the Department of the plan to evacuate or the actual evacuation as soon as the emergency or disaster reasonably allows; - b) The method and source of transportation; - e) Planned relocation sites that are reasonably anticipated to meet the needs of the Participants; - d) A method that provides persons unknown to a identify the name of the Participant's supporting DDO; and - e) A method for tracking and reporting to the
+- d) Staff unable to report as scheduled. - iv) Include provisions for evacuation and relocation that identify: - a) The duties of staff during the evacuation, transporting, and housing of Participants including instructions to staff to notify the Department of the plan to evacuate or the actual evacuation as soon as the emergency or disaster reasonably allows; - b) The method and source of transportation; - c) Planned relocation sites that are reasonably anticipated to meet the needs of the Participants; - d) A method that provides persons unknown to a Participant the ability to identify each Participant by the Participant's name and to identify the name of the Participant's supporting DDO; and - e) A method for tracking and reporting to the Department, the physical location of each Participant until a different entity resumes responsibility for the Participant. - v) Address the needs of the Participants, including provisions to provide: - a) Immediate and continued access to medical treatment with the evacuation of the Participant's summary sheet identified above and the Participant's emergency information also identified above and other information necessary to obtain care, treatment, food, and fluids for Participant. - b) Continued access to life-sustaining pharmaceuticals, medical supplies and